 - Do not use a heating pad or ice around the surgical sites.
 It could cause a burn.

-- You may shower the following day, place new dressings, followed by same foam and put same garment as instructed, making sure to have garment covering pubic area.
+- You may place new dressings if they become saturated and put on the same garment as instructed, making sure to have the garment covering pubic area.

-- When drainage has stopped replace dressings with a T-shirt keep using the foam and garment as previously instructed.
+- When drainage has stopped, you may replace the dressings with a cotton T-shirt and place the garment other the T-shirt as previously instructed.

 - Take your antibiotic until it is completed.